cupy/cupy/docs/source/tutorial/convnet.rst

 After reading this section, you will be able to:

-* Write your original convolutional network in Chainer
+* Write your own original convolutional network in Chainer

 A convolutional network (ConvNet) is mainly comprised of convolutional layers.
-This type of network is oftenly used for various visual recognition tasks, e.g., classifying hand-written digits or natural images into given object classes, detectiong objects from an image, and labeling all pixels of an image with the object classes (semantic segmenation), and so on.
+This type of network is commonly used for various visual recognition tasks, e.g., classifying hand-written digits or natural images into given object classes, detectiong objects from an image, and labeling all pixels of an image with the object classes (semantic segmenation), and so on.